inspec/inspec-aws/docs/resources/aws_ec2_instance.md

 ##### name _(required if `instance_id` not provided)_

-If you have a `name` tag applied to the EC2 instance, this can be used to lookup the instance.
+If you have a `Name` tag applied to the EC2 instance, this can be used to lookup the instance.
 This must be passed as a `name: 'value'` key-value entry in a hash.

 ## Properties